10XGenomics/vartrix/README.md

 ## Compiling from source
 VarTrix is standard Rust executable project, that works with stable Rust >=1.13.
 Install Rust through the standard channels, then type `cargo build --release`.
 The executable will appear at `target/release/vartrix`.
 As usual it's important to use a release build to get good performance.

+## Inputs
+VarTrix requires a pre-called variant set in VCF format, an associated set of alignments in BAM or CRAM format, and a genome FASTA file.
+All sequence names must match between the files.
+VarTrix also requires a cell barcodes file like the one produced by CellRanger.

+## Outputs
+VarTrix produces genome matrices in the same Matrix Market format that CellRanger uses.
+This is a sparse matrix format that can be read by common packages.
+The flag `--out-variants` can be used to produce an additional text file that acts as column labels for this matrix.
+The cell barcode file used as input are the row labels.

 ## Usage

 `--vcf (-v)`: Input VCF formatted variants to be assigned.
 REQUIRED.